 The main themes for the 8th Child in the City conference are:

-Through these themes, we also want to pay special attention to the future: what is the further evolution of the child-friendly cities?
+Through these themes, we also want to pay special attention to the future: what are the next steps in the evolution of the child-friendly city?